lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 - Cost per item
 - Percentage difference between matched pairs

-Do some simulations for an example with a funny-looking sampling distribution; show that the jackknife estimates the variance correctly
+Do some simulations for an example with a funny-looking sampling distribution; show that the naive estimate is biased; jackknife estimates the variance correctly

 # Other stuff